azizzaeny/core-finances/readme.md

-this is part of [core-of-things](https://github.com/azizzaeny/core-of-things)
+This is part of [core-of-things](https://github.com/azizzaeny/core-of-things)
+Core of things is an idea to understand, share, preserve and learn real-world domain logic..

 Collections of Business Domain (Financing, Trading and Banking)  translated into clojure code.